marton-balazs-kovacs/SampleSizePlanner/README.md

 You can use the R package to determine the sample size with any of the 9 methods that present in the web app.
 However, it is not possible currently to generate a justification report from the R package.
-Please see the tutorial paper for example sample size justifications for each method.
+Please see the tutorial paper or the web app for example sample size justifications for each method.

 ## Note

 The tutorial paper that presents the web application and R package is not reviewed yet.
+More details are available in Kovacs, van Ravenzwaaij, Hoekstra & Aczel (2021).

 ## Code of Conduct